zrythm/zrythm/doc/user/contributing/intro.rst

 Web Design
 ----------
 You are welcome to help us improve the looks and usability of the Zrythm website.
-Please join our chatrooms and talk to us.
+Please get in touch with us to discuss.

 Artwork and Themes
 ------------------